"Deliver Us From Evil" Evil Leaper I

 Frank's license plate is different than the one he had in "Jimmy" but it's the same truck.

-The blood on Frank's shirt comes and goes, as well as the blood on Alia's face.
+The blood on Frank's shirt comes and goes between shots, as well as the blood on Alia's face.

 Sam seems to Leap back just before the events of his initial Leap-in.
 But Connie and Frank were already having marital problems before that.
 How long had Alia been there?
 He couldn't have fixed everything in their lives.